 How do I sharpen my brush cutter’s blade?
 Can they be replaced instead?

 Once your brush cutter’s blade has become dull and is no longer cutting efficiently, its time to either replace it or sharpen it.
-Sharpening the cutting head will be cheaper but does require a few additional tools.
+Sharpening blunt cutting heads will be cheaper but does require a few additional tools.

 The general process is outlined as follows: